jjanickovic/XPA/README.md

 - FIX - fixed bugs and errors on projects
 - UPD - functionality updates
 - DOC - added documentation
+- REF - refactoring commits
 - MISC - various oncategorized commits

-Note: There can be more than one commit type pre commit used (e.g.: FIX+DOC, ...).
+Note: There can be more than one commit type pre commit used (e.g.: FIX+REF+DOC:, ...).